abdur-rakib-ruet/selise-assignment-project/README.md

 Clone down this repository.
 You will need `node` and `yarn` installed globally on your machine.

-To Install Dependency
+To Install Dependency:
 `yarn`

 To Run Test Suite:
 `yarn test`

 To Start Server:
 `yarn start`

 To Visit App:
 `localhost:3000/authors`

 ## License